.st0{fill:#FFFFFF;}

 North & North Central Florida are famous for quick temperature changes.
 80° one day, and 25° or so two nights later.
 Gainesville can see temperatures as low as 18°, but it only lasts a few nights, maybe happens 2-3 times in a given winter, and 3 days later it's a balmy 72°!

 And the coldest winters generally run in 40 to 50 year cycles.
-In the meantime, it feels like warming trends then bam! you're hit with another Artic winter.
+In the meantime, it feels like warming trends then bam! you're hit with another Arctic winter.

 So that is why we don't grow tropicals outdoors this far north.
-We have to be prepared to either pull them into a "Florida room" for a few days, or construct an instant mini-greenhouse over them for a short duration.
+They will love our summers, BUT: We have to be prepared to either pull them into a "Florida room" for a few days, or construct an instant mini-greenhouse over them for a short duration.

 If you live south of Ocala, or have a warm micro-climate on the southeast side of a house, you might venture into a tropical here and there -- some are tolerant of short, light freezes.